messense/dav-server-rs/README.md

 ## webdav-handler

-A webdav handler for the Rust "hyper" HTTP server library.
-Uses a interface similar to the Go x/net/webdav package:
+A futures/stream based webdav handler for Rust, using the types from the `http` crate.
+It has an interface similar to the Go x/net/webdav package:

-- the library contains an HTTP handler (for Hyper 0.10.x at the moment)
+- the library contains an HTTP handler
 - you supply a "filesystem" for backend storage, which can optionally implement reading/writing "DAV properties"
 - you can supply a "locksystem" that handles the webdav locks

+With some glue code, this handler can be used from HTTP server libraries/frameworks such as hyper or actix-web.

 Currently passes the "basic", "copymove", "props", "locks" and "http" checks of the Webdav Litmus Test testsuite.
 That's all of the base